 Who is involved in these efforts?

-We accomplish our sustainability goals through the diligence of employees in many functional areas across Corning that include the Global Energy Management teams, Corning Environmental Control, Global Supply Management, Health and Safety, Law, Human Resources, Investor Relations, Corning Enterprises, the Corning Foundation, and Corporate Communications.
+We accomplish our sustainability goals through the diligence of employees in many functional areas across Corning that include Global Environment & Sustainability, Global Energy Management, Global Supply Management, Health and Safety, Law, Human Resources, Investor Relations, Corning Enterprises, the Corning Foundation, and Corporate Communications.